Nspringham/searchIt/README.md

 # searchIt
-Provides a one click script to search google with the contents of your clipboard your clipboard copy.
+Provides a one click script to search google using your default browser with the contents of your clipboard as a search query.

 This will also work as a command line function using the prefix $ searchIt \<your search query\>